 Several popular actors, actresses, and musicians are big-time environmentalists.
 Some of these eco-friendly celebrities work to protect the oceans, while others want to reduce climate change.
 A few celebrity environmentalists even started their own foundations.
 (Source: Ranker)

 So this page goes to each one I’ve met or wish to meet!
 Some I have met and the articles linked will show you the connection.
 If it’s just a post with no connection, I never met em!

 May Lindstrom has been a green celebrity since the first day I met her.
 Has modeled and even movies.
 Now with her own skin care line.

 Adrian Grenier is saving plastic straws from Starbucks to start!
 However, he did it to protect the Oceans.
 He added in another quote the following statement.

-“The ocean must never take for granted.
+“The ocean must never taken for granted.
 It has to be nurtured.
 It gives us so many things, like food, jobs, relaxation, inspiration.
-But it gives us one thing that we can’t see but is perhaps the most important of them all – oxygen.
+But it gives us one thing that we can’t see, but is perhaps the most important of them all – oxygen.
 50% of our oxygen comes from the ocean.”

 Bali Rodriguez was also recently awarded the Green Living Guy Breakthrough Model of the Year for 2018.

 Boaz Frankel – The Un Road Trip

 Charlotte Ross is a passionate recognized animal rights activist (widely known for PETA “I’d rather go naked…”) campaign.
 In addition, Charlotte is a funny person who I enjoyed interviewing at a prior EMA event in Los Angeles.